 Below is a diagram showing how you can self-stretch these muscles on both sides.
 Hold the stretch for few seconds in the pain-free range.

-The figure below demonstrates how to stretch triceps and some fibers of deltoid.
+The figure below demonstrates how to stretch triceps and some fibers of the deltoid.

 This helps to relax the muscles and relieves the stress.